The key to getting through the next few months? Learn to love winter. While every…

-To get there, search “Salt Point NY” on Google Map.
+To get there, search “Salt Point, NY” on Google Map.
 Now zoom-out and find the main routes of 82 and 44.
 Use these two routes as your “bookends” and all the roads in between become your playground.
 There’s not a bad one in the bunch.
 Some of my favorite roads to go down are Bangall-Amenia Road, County Road 83 and Carpenter Hill Road.
 These three will give you a nice taste of all the fall drive criteria.
 Eventually end back onto Route 44 and follow it to the town of Millerton, NY.

 Millbrook Vineyards & Winery

-A great little winery!
+Millbrook is a great little winery!
 In the month of October, they hold family portrait days on their beautiful grounds that can be turned into wine labels for Holiday gifts.
 Nothing says “this is why I drink” than a photo of your kids on a bottle of wine.
 And the wine is fantastic as well!

-A farmer’s market is a must-stop.
+McEnroe Farm is a farmer’s market is a must-stop.
 A large sign out front marks what vegetables are fresh from their 1,000 acre family farm.
 Pour yourself a hot cup of coffee and stock up on homemade jams and pickles.
 Party season will soon be upon us and you’ll need hostess gifts.
 There are also wonderful fresh baked goods and old fashion donuts.
 Those, however, need to be consumed immediately.

-Village of Millerton, NY
+Village of Millerton